 If you’re trying to build the absolute best budget gaming PC for $500, this is it.
-This $500 gaming PC is a build that will get you awesome 1080p performance without destroying your wallet.
+This budget gaming PC build will get you solid 1080p performance without destroying your wallet.

-This $500 build is equipped with an AMD R3 3200G processor, an 8GB RX 580 graphics card, and 8GBof 2666MHz DDR4 RAM.
+This $500 budget build is equipped with an AMD R3 3200G processor, an 8GB RX 580 graphics card, and 8GB of 2666MHz DDR4 RAM.
 This hardware lineup will ensure great 1080p gaming performance in almost every game out there.
 There’s simply no substitute for the power this build gives you without spending a lot more on a higher tier of parts.

 With that all in mind, let’s get down to the build!

 Since it can be very difficult to find good prebuilt desktops around this price range, we’ve had to opt for one that’s a little more expensive than the DIY build… But, not by a ton.
 However, this prebuilt is quite powerful for what you’re getting and it’s something to consider if you don’t want to build your own gaming PC.

 A great entry-level mATX sized case.
 Features a large tempered glass side panel, multiple USB connections, and comes with 1x 120mm fan.

 A good entry-level AM4 socket, A320 chipset, mATX motherboard (supports AMD Ryzen).
 Features 4x SATA data, 6x USB ports, basic onboard audio, and 2x DIMM slots for RAM.